 Court Examines Missouri Gov. Eric Greitens' Cellphone In Criminal Case

-Behind locked courtroom doors, a forensic expert took data from Missouri Gov. Eric Greitens' cellphone and email on Tuesday, trying to determine whether he took a partially nude photo of a woman without her consent.
+Behind locked courtroom doors, a forensic expert extracted data from Missouri Gov. Eric Greitens' cellphone and email on Tuesday, trying to determine whether he had taken a partially nude photo of a woman without her consent.

 Greitens denies it, and prosecutors are looking for the alleged image.